 Since our tour ends with an unstructured day, you could head out for a kayak on the lake or a hike around the property on your own.
 Or just enjoy delicious Chilean food and wine in the restaurant.
 By this point, you’ve certainly earned it.

-Swing over to our Chile: Active Santiago, Atacama, and Patagonia tour page for more details on this epic adventure!
+Swing over to the Chile: Active Santiago, Atacama, and Patagonia tour page for more details on this epic adventure!